-The FMCBC Grant Committee is comprised of 5 FMCBC Directors and the Executive Director.
+The FMCBC Grant Committee is comprised of FMCBC Directors.
 These directors volunteer for the committee at the March board meeting.
 Clubs who have an FMCBC Director on the grant committee still qualify to apply for grant funding.

 The FMCBC will support as many funding requests as possible depending on the level of donations received within the previous fiscal year.
 Since the program began, grant awards have ranged from $500 to $2000.

-Award cheques will be presented in person to those clubs who send representatives to the FMCBC’s Annual General Meeting (late May or early June) and will be mailed directly to those clubs who do not send a representative.
+Award cheques will be presented in person to those clubs who send representatives to the FMCBC’s Annual General Meeting (May or June) and will be mailed directly to those clubs who do not send a representative.